Expert energy analysis and insight for UK businesses.

 What should you watch out for?
 Several projects in the CfD scheme have had their expected start dates pushed back.
 Our CfD analyst, James Chaplin, predicts this could have a positive impact on energy bills over the next few years as less energy is generated through the scheme than previously forecasted.

 What’s happening to EII?
-As announced by Department of Business, Energy and Industrial Strategy (BEIS), Energy Intensive Industry exemptions have also been pushed back because the legislation wasn’t completed on time.
+As announced by Department for Energy Security and Net Zero (DESNZ) , Energy Intensive Industry exemptions have also been pushed back because the legislation wasn’t completed on time.
 Originally slated for April this year, the Government have just announced that it will now take effect in January next year for RO and we expect April next year for CfD and FiT.
 (4)

 Anything else to know?
-If you have customers who you think may qualify for EII exemptions, and you’d like to see how they can apply, take a look at our guide here.
+If you have customers who you think may qualify for EII exemptions, and you’d like to see how they can apply, take a look at our guide.

 Ofgem proposes a review of transmission and distribution network charges – Half Hourly meter customers should take note